bpncodes/bpncodes/README.md

 - 🔭 I’m currently working on various projects
 - 🌱 I’m currently learning as much as I can
-- 📫 How to reach me: bipinkarki.netlify.com
+- 📫 How to reach me: bpnmails@gmail.com
-- 😄 Pronouns: he